 17 May 2022: Day 17 St Agnes

-I’m hoping to remember this as the worse day of the walk.
+I’m hoping to remember this as the worst day of the walk.
 It could happen.

 Definitely a walk of two halves today Crantock to Perranporth is ok.
 I meet with Emma and we crack on through dunes and low cliff paths, in the sunshine.
 We have a snack at the northern end of Perranporth beach, and you can see the forecast rain and high wind approaching.
 We get the waterproofs on asap.